-Sylvan’s Engineering courses in the Columbia and Jefferson City region make learning fun!
-Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
-It’s an exciting way for your child to solve problems just like an engineer and develop valuable 21st century skills in the process!
+With Sylvan’s Engineering programs in the Columbia and Jefferson City region, learning is fun and exciting!
+Your child will have an amazing time working on a different hands-on project every week, such as constructing cool machines or bridges using LEGO® bricks or K’NEX® pieces.
+Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
+It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

 In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Columbia and Jefferson City region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
 Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼

 Is There an Aspiring Engineer in Your Family?